Updated on January 4, 2021 by Lyric Fergusson

-Good for: Cool kids with an attitude.
+Good for: Cool kids ages 2-5 years with an attitude.

 Why it’s great: This battery-operated 3-wheel motorcycle is perfect for a toddler or a young child.
 It comes equipped with realistic car details that your little rider will surely love: chrome details, car sound effects, reverse ability, and headlights that turn on and off.
 This cycle can also be used inside and out, which makes it perfect for hardwood floors or cement.
 This cycle is not only fun but safe.
 This toy is safety tested and free of banned phthalates.
 Made from rugged, high-quality plastics that can hold up to 50lbs of weight, making it perfect up to age 4.
 It’s also completely washable!

 Good for: Kids ages 18 months to 4 years old who like some law and order with their ride.